 Season starts afterschool in November 2016.
 For more information contact Demarcus Richard at email@example.com.

 Every 3rd Saturday night at Matt Dishman Community Center from 6:00 - 10:00 pm.
-Open to all POIC+RAHS students and alumni.
+Open to all POIC+RAHS students and alumni, and all CHI youth.
 Come out for dinner, basketball, ping pong, art, dancing, special events, and more.
-For information contact Dustin Daniel at email@example.com.
+For information contact Dustin Daniel at firstname.lastname@example.org.

 Elective art classes, including photography, drama/theater, and music classes.
 These classes can be taken for high school diploma credit.

 Learn the basics of journalistic writing, story telling, photography, and event coverage through this interactive class.
 Occasional field trips and opportunities to cover live events are a part of this after school activity.